 January is wet but busy on the coast and in the Galápagos

 January is the wet season, but Ecuador still sees plenty of sunshine on the coast.
-Be sure to book ahead for coastal accommodations, as coastal towns will be crammed with surfers and sun-worshipers.
+Be sure to book ahead for coastal accommodations, as coastal towns will be crammed with surfers and sun-worshippers.
 This is also high season for trips to the Galápagos, while the Amazon is hot and dry, meaning good conditions for wildlife spotting.

 Key Events: La Diablada de Píllaro (Devil Dance of Píllaro), Día de los Reyes (Three Kings’ Day)

-February sees Carnaval crowds
+February welcomes Carnaval crowds

 Though prices fall after New Year’s festivities, they rise again in time for Carnaval, when the colorful celebrations draw floods of visitors – Ambato and Cuenca are two popular places to celebrate.
 This is a great time for rafting near Tena, but the highlands are chillier and wetter.

 Book well ahead for transport and accommodations during Semana Santa (Holy Week), which can spill into April.
 At other times of the month, you'll find lower prices across the country.
 It’s still rainy in the highlands, but it's worth enduring a little wet weather to experience Quito’s processions on Good Friday.

 Key Events: Semana Santa (Holy Week; can extend into April)